 The cost of credit shows you the real cost of borrowing.
 It is the difference between the amount you borrow and the total you will repay including the interest by the end of the loan period.

 This tracks your record in repaying loans.
 Most lenders use a central agency, the Irish Credit Bureau to check your credit history.
-It keeps files on individual borrowers, and uses the information it gets from lenders to build up each borrower’s credit history.
+From June 2017 there is a new Central Credit Register, run by the Central Bank of Ireland.
+These keep files on individual borrowers, and use the information they get from lenders to build up each borrower’s credit history.

 When you apply for a credit card, current account, personal loan, hire purchase (HP) agreement or mortgage, the lender will award you points or marks based on your credit history and on your answers to questions on the loan application form.
 The total score you get helps the lender predict how big a risk they are taking by giving you a loan and what size loan to give you.